dansmyers/AI/4-Backprop/README.md

 - Update the weights and bias at each of the two hidden-layer nodes using their update rules.

-- The updates take place even if the assigned class matches the target class: use the value of the output sigmoid function to calculate the error
+- The updates take place even if the assigned class matches the target class.
+Use the value of the output sigmoid function $o<sub>k</sub>$ to calculate the error

 Do one epoch, training over all four points in the logical-AND function, updating the weights after each point.